Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Tropical line bundle over an elliptic curve

-We now consider parametrized tropical curves inside the total space of some line bundle $\L$ over $E$.
 An \textit{irreducible abstract tropical curve} is a connected metric graph with unbounded edges called \textit{ends} that have infinite length.
-The number of neighbors of a vertex of $\Gamma$ is called its \textit{valence}.
-Edges adjacent to vertices of valence $1$ are required to have infinite length.
+The number of neighbours of a vertex of $\Gamma$ is called its \textit{valence}.
+Edges adjacent to vertices of valence $1$ are required to have infinite length, and we remove the $1$-valent vertices from $\Gamma$.
 The other edges are required to have finite length and are called \textit{bounded edges}.
 The \textit{genus} of an abstract tropical curve is defined by $g=1-\chi(\Gamma)$.
 If $\Gamma$ is connected, it is equal to its first Betti number.